Quick Marinated Honey Sriracha Chicken Thighs

 Store: Cooked chicken thighs can be stored in an airtight container in the refrigerator for 3-4 days.

-Freeze: To freeze, let the cooked chicken thighs cool completely, then place in a single layer on a baking sheet.
-Once frozen, transfer to a resealable freezer bag or airtight container.
+Freeze: To freeze, let the cooked chicken thighs cool completely, then place them in a single layer on a baking sheet.
+Once frozen, transfer to a resealable freezer bag or an airtight container.
 Freeze for up to 3 months.

 Reheat: To reheat from frozen, place the chicken thighs in a baking dish and cover with foil.
 Bake at 350°F for 20-25 minutes until heated through.
 You can also reheat individual portions in the microwave in 1-2 minute intervals until warmed.

-Honey Sriracha Chicken Thighs
+Quick Marinated Honey Sriracha Chicken Thighs

 Equipment